Bran Ferren: Applied Minds

-His architectural and interior design projects include the UCLA's Connection Lab, Lockheed Martin's Center for Innovation, known as "The Lighthouse", numerous projects for Northrop Grumman, and the U.S. Government, including inside the Pentagon.
-He has been directly involved as lead designer for over 100 command centers for the United States Government and private corporations.
+Ferren's architectural and interior design projects include the UCLA's Connection Lab, and Lockheed Martin's Center for Innovation, known as "The Lighthouse".
+Under Ferren's direction, Applied Minds expanded into the defense and corporate technology sectors.
+He has been lead designer for over 100 command centers for the United States Government and private corporations.
+His approach adapts immersive Dara-rich experiential architecture, to high-intensity military decision-making spaces.

-Recently, an Applied Minds team led by Ferren was hired by leadership of the Smithsonian Institution to help develop their digital strategy.